 The Difference Between Magic Morning and Extra Magic Hour - How Do I Get It?

-Magic Morning: Anyone who purchases a 3-Day or longer Disneyland ticket (either Park Hoppers or 1-Park per Day tickets) will receive ONE Magic Morning.
+Magic Morning: Anyone who purchases a 3-Day and longer Disneyland ticket (either Park Hoppers or 1-Park per Day tickets) will receive ONE Magic Morning.
 This automatically comes with your ticket when you purchase with Get Away Today.

 There are a few exceptions.
 Military tickets, as well as group tickets normally do not come with Magic Morning included.
 Additionally, Annual Passholders do not receive Magic Morning privileges.